 This is the "Main Page" on which new articles appear each month along with a new QUIZ each month.
 Then they are moved to the "Archive Page" so this Main Page doesn't get clogged up.
-To see all the pages available to you click in the drop-down box in the grey rectangle called "...select a page to view " top left of the photo above.
+To see all the pages available to you click in the drop-down box in the grey rectangle called "...select a page to view " just above and to the right of my photo above.

 To see the 1st, 2nd and 3rd Degree web-pages click on the appropriate degree shown in the drop-down box.
 Read the I.T. password instructions carefully to get in.

-We now have a Masonic Education Course on-line in this website.
-The "Introduction" is now on the Archive Page.
-The 1st degree material is under the 1st degree page, the 2nd and 3rd degree materials are under their relevant pages.
+We now have a Masonic Knowledge Course on this website: the "Introduction" is now on the Archive Page, the 1st degree material is under the 1st degree page, the 2nd and 3rd degree materials are under their relevant pages.
 Have a look and make your daily advancement in Masonic knowledge.

 We need your questions about Freemasonry, any points you want clarified, any issues you want discussed - send them to me at email@example.com and through this webpage we will find answers for you.